I woke up to a call at five in the morning on Veteran’s Day, 2008.

 I didn’t say anything and hung up the phone.
 I climbed down from my bunk bed and slid my feet into a pair of bulldog slippers.
 I shuffled down the hallway, through the common room, and to the dark and silent boys side of the hall.

 As I neared the door, I saw Sara stepping onto the landing.
-She wore jeans and her favorite jacket: a navy, reversible windbreaker with orange fleece on the inside.
 She had a tissue in her hand.
-In my half-asleep mind, I wondered if she and her husband fought, and if she needed some sisterly love.
+In my half-asleep mind, I wondered if she and her husband fought and so she needed some sisterly love.

 I pushed open the door and Sara stepped in, saying nothing.
 She walked passed me a little before she stopped and put her arm around my neck.